Mik1ll/LuaRenamer/README.md

 ## Installation
 1. Download the [latest release](https://github.com/Mik1ll/LuaRenamer/releases/latest)
-2. Unzip the files into C:\ProgramData\ShokoServer\plugins (Windows) or /home/.shoko/Shoko.CLI/plugins (Linux/Docker)
+2. Unzip the files into (Windows) C:\ProgramData\ShokoServer\plugins or (Docker, depends on config folder mounting location) /home/.shoko/Shoko.CLI/plugins
-3. (Optional) You may COPY (not move) the lua sub-directory to a convenient location for script editing
+3. Restart Shoko Server
-4. It is strongly recommened to install VS Code and [the Lua extension](https://marketplace.visualstudio.com/items?itemName=sumneko.lua) to edit your script.
+4. (Optional) Install VS Code and [the Lua extension](https://marketplace.visualstudio.com/items?itemName=sumneko.lua) to edit your script.
 The extension uses [EmmyLua for annotations](https://github.com/sumneko/lua-language-server/wiki/EmmyLua-Annotations)
 5. Follow instructions in the next section to add your script

 ## Usage
-1. Open the lua folder under the directory you extracted, in VS Code
+1. Open Shoko Desktop
-2. Look at the example script and the bottom of defs.lua to get an idea of available variables
+2. Navigate to Utilities/File Renaming
-3. Create a new file or modify the example script to fit your needs.
-NOTE: 'example.lua' is not read by the renamer, you must save it as a script within shoko, see next steps
+3. Use the Default script or create a new one and set the type of the script to LuaRenamer in the drop-down menu
-4. Open Shoko Desktop
+4. (Optional) Open the lua folder in VS Code
-5. Navigate to Utilities/File Renaming
+   1. Look at the example script and the bottom of defs.lua to get an idea of available variables
-6. Use the Default script or create a new one and set the type of the script to LuaRenamer in the drop-down menu
+   2. Edit the example script
-7. Copy your script and paste it in the text box
+5. Copy the [example script](./LuaRenamer/lua/example.lua) or your own script and paste it in the text box
-8. Test your script by adding files and clicking preview in the utility under the text box until you are satisfied
+6. Test your script by adding files and clicking preview in the utility under the text box until you are satisfied
-9. Check run on import, and save the script (next to the script type drop-down)
+7. Check run on import, and save the script (next to the script type drop-down)
-10. You may manually rename and move the files (if checked) of your collection in the utility
+8. You may manually rename and move the files (if checked) of your collection in the utility

 ## Important Notes for File Moving
 Destination defaults to the nearest (longest matching prefix) destination folder it can find.